TalhaUsman5/Country-HDI-Prediction/README.md

 # My Machine Learning Journey: Principles, Projects, and Progress

 This repository documents my ongoing journey in machine learning.
-It serves as a foundational hub for everything I learn and build, as I continue to develop algorithms and sharpen my skills in this dynamic field.
+It serves as a foundational hub for everything I learn, and explore—anchored by a commitment to designing scalable, reliable systems that make machine learning robust and impactful in the real world.

 ---

 ## 🌟 Features

 - Automated data preprocessing (handling missing values, scaling, encoding categorical variables).
--  classification models for churn prediction (Logistic Regression, Random Forest, etc.).
+- classification models (Logistic Regression, Random Forest, etc.).
 - Evaluation metrics for model performance (e.g., Accuracy, Precision, Recall, F1-Score).
 - Modular design using `Pipeline` and `GridSearchCV` for hyperparameter tuning.